These Tips Will Help You Pass Your CompTIA Exam

 Planning and keeping track of the content you need to cover in your studies is crucial.
 Be sure to allow more time for difficult subjects or areas you might need some extra help on.
 Set aside a specific time everyday day to dedicate to different topics and then stick to it.

-12. Master the Multiple-Choice Tricks
+11. Master the Multiple-Choice Tricks

 First, eliminate answers that are obviously wrong.
 Second, recall information related to the question asked.
 This is a very effective method for remembering the correct answer.
 If two of the answers are related, that probably means that one of them is the right one.
-If all the answers seem incorrect, you need to review the question to try to figure out what they’re actually asking.
-For more hints and tricks, check these multiple-choice questions.
+If all the answers seem incorrect, you need review the question to try to figure out what they’re actually asking.
+For more hints and tricks, check this multiple-choice questions.

-13. Rest Well the Day of Your CompTIA Exam
+12. Rest Well the Day of Your CompTIA Exam

 Last but not least, you need to be well-rested, hydrated, fed and as calm as possible.
 Coffee or black tea will also help keep you alert.
-So, get a good night’s sleep and be sure to eat good food and bring a water bottle with you.
+So, get a good night sleep and be sure to eat good food and bring a water bottle with you.

 Another thing that will help keep you calm is to know exactly where the testing location is.
 Leave yourself plenty of time in case there is heavy traffic or you get lost.
 And, finally, build up your confidence by giving yourself a pep talk.
 You’ve got this!

-14. Final Thoughts
+13. Final Thoughts

 Sometimes it’s easy to get discouraged, especially if you have tried and failed before.
 With the CompTIA A+ exam cost, you want to make sure you are investing your money wisely.
 Self-study is important, but most people need extra help.
 That’s why ICOHS College offers hands-on tech industry training with top-notch instructors to help you pass your CompTIA courses, get your certified, and ready for an IT job.
-About 85% of ICOHS College students have passed the exam on their first attempt.

 With classes offered during the day and evening, we’ll help you along your tech certification career path.
 Then, we provide student services to assist our graduates in getting hired in California, which includes networking with our employer partners and writing a good resume.